SUNY Downstate Health Sciences University

 After growing up in the housing projects of East New York, Brooklyn, and being raised by her grandmother who struggled to do it alone, Shakima has proudly returned to the communities of her youth as a public health nurse.
 She dropped out of high school, experienced homelessness, and numerous other crises, but overcame all of it as part of her journey to pursue the dream of becoming a nurse.

-Shakima is currently enrolled in the joint program of the College of Health Related Professions and the College of Nursing pursuing the Advance Certificate in Midwifery and the Masters of Science in Nurse-Midwifery.
+Shakima is currently enrolled in the joint program of the School of Health Professions and the College of Nursing pursuing the Advance Certificate in Midwifery and the Masters of Science in Nurse-Midwifery.
 She completed her undergraduate studies at CUNY’s New York City College of Technology and now works for the Nurse Family Partnership, a national program aimed at helping mothers, children, and families achieve optimal birth, child-development and self-sufficiency outcomes.
 Her current work focuses on lactation consulting and childbirth educations.
 She advocates for women survivors of domestic violence and assault, and is developing a program using social media as a teaching and social support platform to address some of the many issues she champions.

 Shakima recently learned that she was selected as one of this year's recipients of the March of Dimes graduate nursing scholarship that is awarded for exceptional work in maternal-child health.
 She embodies the essence of Downstate's mission and values.
 We are so very proud of her.